Plan ahead for your trip to the tropics with an all-inclusive first aid kit, and check to see if you're immunized from

 These organizations have great websites that list English speaking doctors in the area:

 Also, check out the Centre for Disease Control for the latest Costa Rica health advice.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-Before you pack your bags for Costa Rica, there are a few things to consider that will help keep you healthy and out of trouble during your stay.
+Before you pack your bags for Costa Rica, there are a few ways to stay healthy and out of trouble on your vacation.

 Costa Rica experiences volcanic eruptions, earthquakes and extreme weather each year.
 Be prepared for natural dangers with these tips.